ash-005/my_anime_dashboard/README.md

 # Anime Progress Dashboard

 A simple web application built using [Dash](https://dash.plotly.com/) to track and visualize anime watching progress.
 The dashboard provides detailed metrics, visualizations, and tables to make tracking anime progress more interactive and insightful.
+The web app is deployed using Render on [here](https://my-anime-dashboard-9.onrender.com/).

 ---